 For Oriol Del, another of the most active participants, ‘I think citizen science creates a visible and close link between science and society.’

 The BioMARató-Beaches with life event was led by the European Horizon2020 Cos4Cloud project, coordinated by the ICM-CSIC.
-It also count with the collaboration of the company Anèl·lides – Serveis ambientals marins, the environmental association Xatrac, two diving centres: Oceánicos and Plàncton Diving, and the town council of Calonge i Sant Antoni, which organised and coordinated the various snorkelling and diving activities throughout the summer.
+It also counted with the collaboration of the company Anèl·lides – Serveis ambientals marins, the environmental association Xatrac, two diving centres: Oceánicos and Plàncton Diving, and the town council of Calonge i Sant Antoni, which organised and coordinated the various snorkelling and diving activities throughout the summer.